 Fenced in?
 For the tot lot, yes, hooray!
 The older kid playground is not and is right next to Rose St.

-Surfaces: The sand has been replaced with fresh wood chips and a cushy rubber mat surface near the play structures and swings.
+Surfaces: Wood chips and a cushy rubber mat surface near the play structures and swings.

 Bathroom: Yes, but it’s pretty bare-bones and is frequented by unhoused locals.